hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 The solution is not fully interoperable with the SSI ecosystem, but it's probably the first successful specification that formalizes the DID-linked resources and the DID URL.

+Cheqd's approach for linking the resources to the DID is not a part of the current version of DID specification.
+Even if it's possible to find some information about `linkedResources` and `linkedResourceMetadata` optional field of the DIDDoc in the cache of the search system or ChatGPT.

-Looks like the ToIP specification is inspired by Cheqd ADR.
+Looks like the ToIP specification is inspired by Cheqd's ADR.

 #### Positive Consequences